 Holly J. Hughes is the author of four collections of poetry, most recently Hold Fast, coauthor of The Pen and The Bell: Mindful Writing in a Busy World, and editor of several anthologies, including Keep a Green Bough: Voices from the Heart of Cascadia, and Beyond Forgetting: Poetry and Prose about Alzheimer’s Disease.
 Her fine art chapbook Passings received an American Book Award in 2017 and her poems and essays have been nominated for Pushcart prizes, set to music and performed in New York city and Sitka, Alaska.
 She served on the staff of Pacific Lutheran University’s low-residency MFA program for 13 years, in addition to teaching writing at the college level for several decades, as well as at Fishtrap, the North Cascades Institute, LitFuse and other regional conferences.
 In 2022, she became co-publisher of Empty Bowl Press.
 She also directs Flying Squirrel Studio, which offers writing residencies for women, and consults as a writing coach.
 She divides her time between a log cabin in Indianola and her home in the Chimacum valley and is grateful to the Chemakum, S’Klallam and Suquamish people for their ongoing stewardship of the land and waters she calls home.

 Michael Daley lives in Anacortes, Washington, on Fidalgo Island in the Rosario Strait-Strait of Juan de Fuca Watershed, and on the Samish Nation’s traditional land.
-He taught English at Mount Vernon High School from 1990 to 2012.
-In retirement, he became the publisher of Empty Bowl press, which he helped found in 1976.
+He taught English at Mount Vernon High School for 22 years.
+In retirement, he became the publisher of Empty Bowl which he founded in 1976.
+He’s the author of nine books of poetry and translation, and a book of essays.
+His work has appeared widely in literary publications including The Hudson Review, American Poetry Review, North American Review, Ploughshares and elsewhere.
+He has been awarded by Artist Trust, Seattle Arts Commission, Fulbright, and The National Endowment for the Humanities.
 In 2022, Pleasure Boat Studio published his novel, Telemachus; Dos Madres Press published Reinhabited: New & Selected Poems, and Cervena Barva published his poetry collection, True Heresies.

 Gabriella Gutiérrez y Muhs